 Remember that if a product fails the tests, companies will have to take another test after making the required changes.
 That’s why it’s important to design electronics with these regulations in mind.

 Common Testing Methods Required for Consumer Electronics Certification

 The Radio Equipment Directive (RED) is the European Union’s standard regulating electrical and electronic equipment that intentionally emits or receives radio waves.
 Technically, RED is not a certification type but rather a test.
 However, if your product is regulated by this directive, passing the RED test will allow you to obtain CE certification.
 RED testing is commonly required for televisions, smartphones, IoT, Bluetooth, Wi-Fi and short-range devices.

 EMC is another common test that developers need to pass in order to enter most markets.
 EMC refers to the ability of an electrical device to function properly without causing electromagnetic interference effects on other equipment.
 The test also proves that the device is able to withstand common hazards, including electrical fast transients, electrostatic discharges, and lightning strikes.

-The ESD immunity test is a type of EMC test that is required to make sure your product can withstand electrostatic discharge events, since even a slight electrostatic discharge can damage sensitive electronic components.
+The ESD immunity test is a type of EMC test that is required to make sure your product can withstand electrostatic discharge events, since even a slight ESD can damage electrostatic discharge can damage sensitive electronic components.
 The test uses the application of discharges to the device through contact or by air.
 ESD is usually carried out as a part of larger EMC testing.